strangerstudios/paid-memberships-pro/readme.txt

 =======
 = 1.8.9.2 =
 * BUG: Fixed SQL in pmpro_changeMembershipLevel that caused issues with some MySQL setups.
-* BUG: Fixed URL PayPal Express redirects to at checkout.
+* BUG: Fixed URL PayPal Express and PayPal standard redirect to at checkout.
 (Although the incorrect URL was still working on the PayPal side.)
 * BUG: Addon page now passes $status to the plugin_row_meta filter to fix warnings that were sometimes showing up.
 (Thanks, jawhite)
 * BUG: Fixed typo in the pmpro_orders_csv_extra_columns filter introduced in 1.8.9.1.
 (Thanks, Johannes Jokelin)